mfschmidt/stare_pet/README.md

     pip install git+https://github.com/mfschmidt/stare_pet.git#egg=stare_pet

-But it is dependent upon PETPVC, which you will need to have installed on the machine running stare_pet.
+It is dependent upon PETPVC, which you will need to have installed on the machine running stare_pet.
 An **alternative** is to run in docker, which already has the dependencies installed.